manaakiwhenua/LUMASS/docs/modelling_readme.txt

 1. PRINCIPLES
 ===========================================

+1.1 Data and algorithms

-The modelling framework is built upon the ITK image processing pipeline.
-The working horses, i.e. all available algorithms are implemented as itk::ProcessObjects.
+The modelling framework is built upon the ITK/OTB image processing pipeline.
+It consists of two fundamental
+components: data and algorithms.
+The algorithms  are working on the data to produce new data, which, in turn, can feed into other algorithms.
+Many data objects and algorithms, connected via their in-/output relationships, constitutes the ITK/OTB processing pipeline.

+1.2

 ===========================================